 Remember!
 Treatment should be given as early as possible to stop irreversible follicular regressions!

 General therapyThis section has been translated automatically.

-In the case of a pronounced desire for therapy, detailed consultation and information about possible therapy options.
+In the case of a pronounced desire for therapy, detailed counseling and information about possible therapy options.
 It is important to dampen the usually too high expectations of a successful therapy.
-The primary treatment goal is to stop the progression of hair loss.
+The primary goal of treatment is to stop the progression of hair loss.

-Notice!
-Important for all therapy approaches: Therapy success can only be expected after several weeks or several months of application.
+Reminder.
+Important for all therapy approaches: Therapy successes can only be expected after several weeks to several months of application.